top of page

 A FREE workshop for undergraduates of marginalized identities

-Apply to the free course!
+Apply to the free course for 2025!
 Accepted students will receive exclusive access to seminar materials, lectures, networking events and more!

 SCIENTIFIC COMPUTING, TAUGHT BY SCIENTISTS, FOR SCIENTISTS